Whimsy Stick

 Days 1–7 · Low distraction · 5–8 min sessions

-Phase 1 of how to use a flirt pole to fix reactivity is not about exercise or excitement.
+Phase 1 is not about exercise or excitement.
 It’s about installing two cues that everything else depends on: Wait (hold drive before the chase begins) and Drop it (release the lure cleanly after the catch).
-Without reliable responses to both in your flirt pole for reactive dogs sessions, you don’t have training — you have supervised chaos.
+Without reliable responses to both, you don’t have training.
+You have supervised chaos.

 • 1

 Introduce the lure slowly.
 Drag it at low speed, close to the ground.
-Don’t trigger a full chase yet — let the dog sniff and orient.
-This first contact with the flirt pole for reactive dogs should produce curiosity, not explosion.
+Don’t trigger a full chase yet.
+Let the dog sniff and orient.
+This first contact should produce curiosity, not explosion.

 • 2